 We awakened in the morning, and I just could not understand this excitement that permeated the room from those that had been here before.
 I just wanted to go home.
 I looked at my 14-year-old daughter and thought to myself “What have I gotten us into?”
 She had that look of – how could her mother have thought this was a good idea?

-I whispered quietly so no one would hear, “Do you think Dad would fly us home?”
+Whispering to my daughter so no one would hear, “Do you think Dad would fly us home?”

 I reminded myself, I am not a quitter.
 So, I set out for the day to embrace it and give it my all.
-I didn’t share with a sole what was going on inside my mind, as I wasn’t proud of my self-focused thoughts.
+I didn’t share with a soul what was going on inside my mind, as I wasn’t proud of my self-focused thoughts.

 After all, look around – they have so little, and I have so much.